Mediated Semi-Quantum Key Distribution with Improved Efficiency: Closing Remarks

 In this paper, we extended the original M-SQKD paper from \cite{krawec2015mediated} to improve efficiency.
 Our modifications allow for nearly doubling of the key-generation rates for low noise levels.
 Though this comes at the cost of reduced noise tolerance, our protocol was designed to be ``backwards compatible'' with the original M-SQKD protocol.
 In fact, users may even decide \emph{after} the quantum communication stage is finished whether to run the new, modified protocol or the original.
 Thus, taken together, our work shows how improved efficiency is possible for certain channel noise levels, without sacrificing noise tolerance as the users may switch to the original protocol if the observed noise level is too high.
 While newer M-SQKD protocols, as discussed earlier, also exist now with asymptotically perfect efficiency \cite{m-2-liu2018mediated,m-3-lin2019mediated,m-9-chen2021efficient,m-10-hwang2020mediated}, ours is the first such protocol with provable security.

 Towards the security proof, we also showed how this M-SQKD protocol, involving two-way quantum communication with an adversarial server, may be reduced to an entanglement based protocol.
-Using this we were able to show a complete security analysis against general attacks.
+This is perhaps the largest contribution of this work and our techniques here may be useful in other (S)QKD protocols involving two-way quantum communication.
+Using this reduction, we were able to show a complete security analysis against general attacks.
 Our methods here may be broadly applicable to other multi-user QKD protocols including and beyond M-SQKD ones.
 In particular, our proof methods might be useful in proving the security of other M-SQKD protocols which have yet to obtain a key rate derivation.

 Many interesting future problems remain open.
 In particular, we did not consider practical attacks.
 Due to the nature of the $\MR$ operation, several attack strategies against practical devices \cite{SQKD-photon-tag,SQKD-photon-tag-comment} are open which were not part of our security model (which assumed ideal qubit states).
 Methods from \cite{boyer2017experimentally,massa2019experimental}, combined with our new security proof method (specifically our reduction to an entanglement based protocol), may create a more practical system.
 Using our methods to prove the security of other M-SQKD protocols would also be very useful and allow us to compare the overall efficiency under noise of these many M-SQKD protocols in existence today to determine which M-SQKD protocol is actually the most efficient over a given quantum channel (e.g., attack scenario).